-One tally file master set is usually used for the entire pipeline project and shared amongst multiple survey crews.
+One primary set of tally files is usually used for the entire pipeline project and shared amongst multiple survey crews.
 See To merge tally and joint map updates from the field, page 36.

 Unique joint ID

 Once you have selected a tally file, the software lists the column headings in the Unique joint ID field.
 Select the column that identifies the unique joint ID.